Basis DSP includes features to help you set up and execute political campaigns.

 Creating Political Ads

 Apply the Sensitive Categories > Political (Elections) brand category to a creative to mark it as political.
-If the ad is for a politically related issue that does not fall under the DAA Self-Regulatory Principles or state legislation related to political advertising, use the category Sensitive Categories > Political Issues (Non-Election) (e.g. "get-out-the-vote" campaigns, advocacy regarding legislation).
+If the ad is for a politically related issue that does not fall under the DAA Self-Regulatory Principles or state legislation related to political advertising, use the category Sensitive Categories > Political Issues (Non-Election) (for example, "get-out-the-vote" campaigns, advocacy regarding legislation).

 When a creative has the Sensitive Categories > Political (Elections) category, additional fields for the required disclosure information appear in the creative upload window.
 See Uploading Political Ads for more information.